Top diplomat calls for greater EU role amid global chaos

 - White House cites executive privilege to withhold 100,000 pages of Kavanaugh records

-She said: “No great power is really great enough in the world of today.”
+“No great power is really great enough in the world of today,” she said.

+Mogherini urged the ambassadors to reassure partners — ranging from Canada, Australia, New Zealand, Japan, South Korea and all of Africa — that “Europe is not withdrawing from the world stage.
+On the contrary, we will be even more engaged in the year ahead.”

+She said the European Commission has proposed increasing the budget of the bloc’s External Action Service — essentially a foreign office with about 140 delegations worldwide — by around 30 percent to show that “we are ready to play a role in the world, with our principles, with our values, with our policies, but also with our resources.”